axoflow/axosyslog-core-docs/content/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 ```
 {{% /alert %}}

 If you have to forward your log messages in JSON format, but the receiving application cannot handle nested JSON objects, use the `format-flat-json` template function.
-For details, see [](#template-function-format-flat-json).
+For details, see [`format-flat-json`](#template-function-format-flat-json).

 ## format-welf {#template-function-format-welf}